-- a) If the decision under Article 19.05 i) is negative then the candidate's appointment shall be terminated effective June 30. - b) If the Provost's decision under Article 19.05 i) and/or in the case of an appeal, Article 19.06 f) has not been made by May 31st, the termination date in Article 19.07 a) shall be extended to the last day of the month after the month in which the Article 19.05 i) decision is made, and, in the case of an appeal, the Article 19.06 f) decision is made. - c) A candidate who is denied a Continuing Appointment will receive an amount equal to his/her regular salary, as at June 30, each month during the three (3) months immediately following his/her termination date.
+- a) If the decision under Article 19.05 o) and/or in the case of an appeal, Article 19.06 f) is negative then the candidate's appointment shall be terminated effective June 30. - b) If the President's decision under Article 19.05 o) and/or in the case of an appeal, Article 19.06 f) has not been made by May 31, the termination date in Article 19.07 a) shall be extended to the last day of the month after the month in which the Article 19.05 o) decision is made, and, in the case of an appeal, the Article 19.06 f) decision is made. - c) A candidate who is denied a Continuing Appointment shall receive an amount equal to their regular salary, as at June 30, each month during the three (3) months immediately following their termination date.